twtiger/gosecco/docs/seccomp-policy-language.md

 ### Compatibility note

 The current language as defined is almost completely backwards compatible with the previous seccomp definition language, with one big difference.
-The bitset comparison operator & does not exist anymore, so if you have a rule like:

-    ioctl: arg0 & 0x07

-that will need to be changed to

-    ioctl: arg0 & 0x07 != 0

-The reason for this is that we have introduced the bitwise AND operator and parsing it as different in different contexts introduces a lot of fragility and problems in the parser.
-For robustness we decided to go this path.
-The type checker will warn about these kinds of instances, so it won't generate incorrect code.
+The bitset comparison operator & has been moved to be &? instead.
+This was done to remove ambigous parsing rules.